 - A. This Section includes the following: - 1.
 Insulation at the perimeter foundation and slab. - 2.
 Concealed building insulation. - 3.
-Exterior rigid insulation at adhered stone veneer. - 4.
 Sound attenuation insulation - B. Related Sections: The following Sections contain requirements that relate to this Section: - 1.
 Division 9 Section "Gypsum Board Assemblies" for insulation installed as part of framed wall and partition assemblies.